xyfir/illuminsight/docs/self-host.md

 pm2 startup # then follow instructions
 ```

-# Upgrading Illuminsight
+# Upgrading illuminsight

-This is a general guide for upgrading from one version of Illuminsight to another.
+This is a general guide for upgrading from one version of illuminsight to another.
 It's possible there are more specific steps you'll have to follow based on your current version and that of which you wish to upgrade to, but these steps should typically get you at least 90% of the way there.

-To begin the process of upgrading Illuminsight, let's first reset the repo and pull in changes:
+To begin the process of upgrading illuminsight, let's first reset the repo and pull in changes:

 ```bash
 git reset --hard origin/master